p-society/gc-server/README.md

 ----------------------------------------
 <div align="center">

 **gCSB** is a live score broadcasting application designed for both web and app platforms.
-The application is built using Golang, Postgres, SSE (Server-Sent Events), and Redis.
+The application is built using Golang, MongoDB, SSE (Server-Sent Events), and Redis.
 The web version is being developed using Next.js, while the app version is built using Flutter.
 </div>
 <div align="center">
 <br/>